simonzhang00/ripser-plusplus/README.md

 # Ripser++

-Copyright 2019, 2020 The Ohio State University

-Simon Zhang, Mengbai Xiao, Hao Wang
+Copyright © 2019, 2020 Simon Zhang, Mengbai Xiao, Hao Wang

 Python bindings: Birkan Gokbag

-Ripser++ is built on top of the Ripser `[1]` software written by Ulrich Bauer and utilizes both GPU and CPU `[3]` to accelerate the computation of Vietoris-Rips persistence barcodes.
+Ripser++ `[3]` is built on top of the Ripser `[1]` software written by Ulrich Bauer and utilizes both GPU and CPU (via separation of parallelisms `[4]`) to accelerate the computation of Vietoris-Rips persistence barcodes.

 ## Description